Modularity of higher theta series I: cohomology of the generic fiber: Modularity for cohomological correspondences

 \section{Modularity for cohomological correspondences}

 In this section we carry out Steps (2), (3), and (5) of the proof outline from \S \ref{ssec: outline}.

-First, in \S \ref{ssec: UVW} we set up the derived vector bundles $U,V$, and $W$ that were promised in Steps (2) and (3) of the outline in \S \ref{ssec: outline} and the Hecke correspondences for them.
-Switching the role of $\cE_{1}$ and $\cE_{2}$, in \S \ref{ssec: UVW dual} we define the derived vector bundles $U^\perp, \wh V, W^\perp$, etc. which were promised in Step (1) of the outline.
+First, in \S \ref{ssec: UVW} we set up the derived vector bundles $U,V$, and $W$ and their Hecke correspondences; in the terminology of the outline in \S \ref{ssec: outline}, $U$ belongs to Step (1), $V$ to Step (2), and $W$ to Step (3).
+Switching the role of $\cE_{1}$ and $\cE_{2}$, in \S \ref{ssec: UVW dual} we define the corresponding dual-side derived vector bundles $U^\perp,\wh V,W^\perp$, belonging respectively to the same three steps.
 The main result of this section is Theorem \ref{thm: FT of pushforward correspondence}, showing that the Fourier transform on $\Hk_V^\flat$ of the cohomological correspondence $f_! \cc_U$ agrees (up to shift and twist) with the parallel cohomological construction obtained by interchanging $\cE_1$ and $\cE_2$.
 The proof of Theorem \ref{thm: FT of pushforward correspondence} uses the general results proved in \S\ref{sec: descent} and \S\ref{sec: FT cc}.
 We regard Theorem \ref{thm: FT of pushforward correspondence} as an incarnation of modularity at the level of cohomological correspondences -- the modularity of the higher theta series will be extracted from it by taking a trace in the sense of the sheaf-cycle correspondence -- which explains the title of the section.